In a nightlife-oriented city emerging from pandemic restrictions, there is naturally a profound desire to make up for lost time.

 Lane7

-Pledging to provide ‘bowling like you’ve never seen before’, Deansgate’s Lane7 is another jewel of Americana modification, swapping out Formica tables for booths of reclaimed wood and replacing the conventional bowling alley strip-lights with ultraviolet graffiti walls.
+Pledging to provide ‘bowling like you’ve never seen before’, Deansgate’s Lane7 is a sensory overload of neon cyberpunk abandon, swapping out Formica tables for booths of reclaimed wood and replacing the conventional bowling alley strip-lights with ultraviolet graffiti walls.
 With an expansive range of other activities—beer pong, karaoke, pool, shuffleboard, a ‘shooting pod’—and an even more expansive cocktail menu, the nationwide chain is a hive of guaranteed nocturnal fun.

 Unit 3, 235 Deansgate, Manchester M3 4EN